 Personal Information Requests

 When providing corrections or updates to personal data, customers should contact us by the method of their choice.
 Where there is a change of data held, we will confirm with the customer once this has been processed.
 If a customer requires a copy of the personal information we may hold, they should submit a Subject Access Request, preferably in writing.
-Please see the ‘Contact Us’ section below and note an administration fee of £10 is payable in advance per Subject Access Request made.
-We will provide the information required, or if we cannot, we will explain why this has not been possible.
+Please see the ‘Contact Us’ section below and note an administration fee is usually not required, however at times (usually from complex requests) we may need to request a suitable payment in advance per request made.
+We will provide the information required in a reasonable timeframe, or if we cannot, we will explain why this has not been possible.

 Updating This Policy